opt-out-tools/model-online-misogyny/README.md

 on **OOT's** [website](https://www.optoutools.com/tech).

-Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) file in this repository to know how you contribute to it.
+Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) file in this repository to know how you can contribute to it.

 Quick links: